UPPMAX/programming_formalisms/docs/deployment/spring2024/documentation.md

     - some theory of containers
     - some info about Tutorials/Reference/HowTo guides

-???- info "Learning objectives of 'Documentation'"
+???- info "Learning outcomes of 'Documentation'"

     - learners can finalize the documentation of the project